iobio/example-bamViewer/step2/README.md

 ```

 ### Get data from URL
-Create a function that can grab a region of data from any url pointing to a BAM file
+Create a function that can grab a region of data from any url pointing to a BAM file.
 ```JavaScript
 function goUrl() {
     // Get inputs